datacarpentry/astronomy-python/_episodes/05-join.md

 * `source_id`, which we will match up with `source_id` in the Gaia table.

-* `number_of_neighbours`, which indicates how many sources in Pan-STARRS are matched with this source in Gaia.
+* `best_neighbour_multiplicity`, which indicates how many sources in Pan-STARRS are matched with the same probability to this source in Gaia.

 * `number_of_mates`, which indicates the number of *other* sources in Gaia that are matched with the same source in Pan-STARRS.